Title and statement of responsibility area

-Donald Alexander MacRae was born on June 13th, 1872, in Canoe Cove, PEI.
-He received a BA from Dalhousie University in 1898, receiving the University Medal.
-After completing his degree, MacRae moved to Ithaca, New York, to attend Cornell University where he received an MA in 1899 and a PhD in 1905.
-As an instructor of Greek, he taught at Cornell University from 1900 to 1905 and at Princeton University in New Jersey from 1905 to 1909.
-He returned to Canada in 1909 to attend Osgoode Hall Law School, and was called to the Bar in 1913.
-After briefly practising law in Toronto, he returned to Nova Scotia in 1914 to take the post of Dean of Law at Dalhousie University, where he remained until 1924.
-MacRae's work at Dalhousie University resulted in reforms to legal curricula taught at Canadian law schools, known as the "MacRae curriculum".
-He also served as chair of the Canadian Bar Association's Committee on Legal Education from 1921 to 1923 and 1929 to 1931.
-MacRae returned to Toronto to lecture at Osgoode Hall Law School, where he remained until his retirement.
-In 1938, he received a honorary Doctor of Laws degree from Dalhousie University.
-Donald Alexander MacRae died on October 19th, 1955.
+Donald Alexander MacRae was Dean of Law at Dalhousie University from 1914-1924.
+He was born on 13 June 1872 in Canoe Cove, Prince Edward Island, and received his BA from Dalhousie University in 1898, when he was awarded the University Medal.
+He went to Cornell University in New York, where he received an MA in 1899 and a PhD in 1905.
+He taught Greek at Cornell from 1900-1905 and at Princeton University from 1905-1909, before moving to Toronto in 1909 to study law at Osgoode Hall.
+After being called to the Bar in 1913, he returned to Nova Scotia to take up the post of Dean of Law.
+MacRae's work at Dalhousie resulted in reforms to the Canadian law school curricula, which became known as the "MacRae curriculum."
+He also served as chair of the Canadian Bar Association Committee on Legal Education in 1921-1923 and 1929-1931.
+MacRae returned to Toronto to lecture at Osgoode Hall and remained there until his retirement.
+In 1938 he received a honorary Doctor of Laws from Dalhousie.
+He died on 19 October 1955.

 Scope and content